Planning & Promoting Your Student Organization Events

 Food Services & Catering Your Event

-For events located in or managed by the Cohon Center, catering must be provided by University Catering or a university-preferred vendor, as indicated in the Cohon Center Catering Policy.
+For events located in or managed by the Cohon University Center, catering must be provided by University Catering or a university-preferred vendor, as indicated in the Cohon University Center Catering Policy.
 Otherwise, there is a non-preferred vendor fee for set-up and clean-up.
-If an organization is providing food (for events, tabling, etc.), you must follow the Cohon Center's Food Safety Policy.
+If an organization is providing food (for events, tabling, etc.), you must follow the Cohon University Center's Food Safety Policy.

 Having Alcohol at Your Event